 Please note, you can see your end date under the 'Manage Feedback' page on Orbit360.

-If you have any queries, please contact your Designated Body.
+If you have any queries about being paused after the deadline, please contact your Designated Body.

 Yes.
 You should download the first 45 surveys in English, Welsh, large print or online codes.
 You should save the file or print the forms straight away (the codes can be given out to patients, along with the survey link and then cross them off your list as codes cannot be used more than once).
 Please do not duplicate codes, a unique code will need to be given to each patient.

 If you have extenuating circumstances (e.g. maternity leave or long-term ill health), you can request that your feedback exercise be “paused” – you should discuss this with your designated body who can advise what is suitable for your circumstances.
 Your initial survey ‘closing date’ can be found on the ‘Colleague Feedback’ and ‘Patient Feedback’ progress bars in the ‘Manage Feedback’ page of your Orbit360 account.

 - Your ‘closing date’ will be suspended.
 Once your feedback process is resumed your closing date will be extended - for example, if your process is suspended by 4 weeks your end date will extended by 4 weeks